 In 2022, we opened two owned STK restaurants in San Francisco, California and Dallas, Texas and one managed STK restaurant in London, United Kingdom.
-Additionally, we have Company-owned STK restaurants in Charlotte, North Carolina, Boston, Massachusetts and Washington, D.C under construction and several restaurants under lease or in lease negotiation.

 Expansion of Kona Grill.
 We expect to expand our operations domestically using a disciplined and targeted site selection process.
 We believe we could grow the Kona Grill brand to 200 restaurants over the foreseeable future.
 We expect to open three to five Kona Grills annually, primarily through company-owned locations, provided that we have acceptable locations and quality restaurant managers available to support that pace of growth.
-We opened the first Kona Grill since the Company acquired the Kona Grill brand in Columbus, Ohio in January 2023 and have two restaurants under construction in Riverton, Utah and Phoenix, Arizona.
+We opened the first Kona Grill since the Company acquired the Kona Grill brand in Columbus, Ohio in January 2023 and also opened two additional Kona Grill restaurants in Riverton, Utah and Phoenix, Arizona in 2023.

 Expansion through New F&B Hospitality Projects.
 We expect our F&B hospitality services business to be an important contributor of our growth and profitability, enabling us to generate leads to develop managed STK restaurants and management fee income with minimal capital expenditures.
 We believe we are well positioned to leverage the strength of our brands and the relationships we have developed with global hospitality providers to drive the continued growth of our F&B hospitality business.
 We continue to receive inbound inquiries regarding new opportunities globally, and we continue to work with existing hospitality clients to identify and develop additional opportunities in their venues.
-We expect to enter into at least one to two new F&B hospitality agreements annually.
-In 2022, we opened a licensed virtual location in conjunction with REEF Kitchens in Austin, Texas that features offerings from Bao Yum.
+We expect to enter into one to two new F&B hospitality agreements annually.
+In 2023, we opened two licensed virtual Bao Yum locations in Denver, Colorado in conjunction with REEF Kitchens.
+Recently the Company exited its licensing agreement with REEF Kitchens and has no venues operating pursuant to that agreement.